SecKatie/personal-site/DEPLOYMENT.md

 1. **Edit your content** (e.g., `src/content/Home.mdx`)
 2. **Commit and push** to the main branch
-3. **GitHub Actions** automatically builds and pushes a new container image
+3. **GitHub Actions** automatically:
+   - Builds a new container image for **both amd64 and arm64**
-4. **ArgoCD** syncs within 3 minutes (default polling interval) or immediately if webhook is configured
+   - Creates a multi-arch manifest
+   - Pushes to Quay.io with tags (`latest`, `sha-<commit>`)
+   - Updates `k8s/deployment.yaml` with the new manifest digest
+   - Commits the updated deployment back to the repo
+4. **ArgoCD** detects the deployment change and syncs automatically
 5. **Kubernetes** performs a rolling update with the new image
 6. **Live in ~5 minutes** total

+**Note:** The deployment now uses image digests (e.g., `@sha256:abc123...`) instead of tags, ensuring ArgoCD can detect actual changes and avoiding caching issues.

 ### When You Update K8s Manifests